Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-animal-bandit/_index.md

 ## About This Game

-This game is as a tiny card game using two innovative mechanics: the idea of _smuggling piles_ and a completely _dynamic market_
+This game is a tiny card game using two innovative mechanics: the idea of _smuggling piles_ and a completely _dynamic market_

 ### Smuggling Piles